 To put that lie to the torch, it took me all of five minutes to find and download one certificate from Philips Medical Systems.
 In addition to being ISO13485:2016 certified, Medical Device Manufacturers (OEMs) also fall under the FDA Quality System Regulation “Good Manufacturing Practices (GMP) – 21 CFR Part 820, which includes service (see Figure 1).
 As it states in Figure 1, Manufacturing (OEM) facilities undergo FDA inspections to assure compliance with QS requirements.”
 So, the claim made above that OEMs are “self-regulated” when it comes to servicing their products is both ignorant and perhaps intentionally misleading.

-Having been responsible for both FDA inspections and ISO audits, I can assure the reader that the FDA inspection is an order of magnitude more comprehensive than an ISO audit.
-There is simply too much misinformation and ad hominid hyperbole going on concerning the OEMs to take many of these R2R advocates seriously.
-They are hurting their own cause with this non-sense.
+Having been responsible for both FDA inspections and ISO audits I can assure the reader that an FDA site inspection is an order of magnitude more comprehensive than an ISO audit.
+There is simply too much misinformation and ad hominid hyperbole going on against medical device OEMs to take these R2R advocates (agitators) seriously.
+They are hurting their own cause by spreading false information.